DataBiosphere/terra-docker/README.md

 `FROM --platform=linux/amd64 terra-jupyter-base`

+Apple Silicon chips later then M1 (ex.
+M3) need:

+`FROM --platform=linux/amd64/v2 <image name>`

 It is not advised to run build.sh locally, as this will push to the remote docker repo and delete the image locally upon completion.

 All images can be run locally.
 For example:
 ```